lethain/staff-eng/src/stories/michelle-bu.md

 **_Did you ever consider engineering management?_**

-I guess I _am_ a manager because I am managing two people.
+I do manage two engineers right now.
 That said, I don’t do a lot of the things that a traditional manager would do.
-I’m not involved in recruiting like a hiring manager would be, and I don’t have the same sort of performance management situations that other managers would because folks who are selected for my team are already high performers.
+I’m not involved in recruiting like a hiring manager would be, and I don’t experience the same sort of performance management situations that other managers would because the engineers who are selected for my team are already high performers.

-Generally, I see myself more as a leader than a manager.
 I care a LOT about Stripe: when I see something out of place I feel antsy and want to fix it.
-In some organizations I think that could have led me towards engineering management rather than my current role.
+In some organizations I think that could have led me towards engineering management rather than my current role, and I feel very lucky that management wasn't the only path that was available to me.
+My strengths and interests lie in product engineering and API design and execution, and I'm able to use these strengths every day in my role.

 **_What are some resources (books, blogs, people, etc) you’ve learned from?_**